 - Trauma: In the case of severe trauma to the mouth, whether it be from a car accident, a sports-related injury, or any type of impact to the face, it can cause too much damage to the tooth and root for it to be saved.
 In this case, extraction is required to avoid severe infection – not to mention pain.

 As mentioned, we only recommend tooth extraction in the case that leaving the tooth in will lead to further complications.

 What does the tooth removal process entail?

-The tooth extraction process can vary, but our typical procedure uses the following steps:
+The tooth extraction process can vary, but our typical procedure in our Lakewood dental clinic uses the following steps: